f-fuchs/ObsidianNotes/ComputerVision/Segment Everything Everywhere All at Once.md

 Results on the three segmentation types:
 1. Generic Segmentation:
 	- competitive panoptic, instance, and semantic segmentation performance against strong baselines
+	- significantly outperforms  recent generalist models with a margin around 10 points on panoptic segmentation metrics
+2. Referring segmentation:
+	-  compared with other referring segmentation and generalist models, SEEM achieves competitive performance
+	- significant improvements by adding a visual prompt and further improvements by using the output of the visual query
+3. Interactive segmentation:
+	- comparable performance with specialized models
+	- better performance than SAM

 :::

 ---